-- The United States Coast Guard was examined for its potential for energy impacts in two areas: - Mandatory vessel traffic control systems - Segregated ballast requirements - The Federal Energy Administration1 was examined for its potential for energy impacts in the approval authority for the foreign sale of Alaskan crude oil.
-Transportation alternatives available for the movement of the expected crude oil surplus that will occur on the U.S. west coast to the east of gulf coast each carries a transportation energy requirement. - The Maritime Administration was examined for its potential for energy impacts arising from their regulatory actions in two areas: - Administration of operational differential subsidy contracts - Administration of cargo preference laws - The Federal Maritime Commission was examined for its potential for energy impacts in two areas:
+- The United States Coast Guard was examined for its potential for energy impacts in two areas: - Mandatory vessel traffic control systems - Segregated ballast requirements - The Federal Energy Administration was examined for its potential for energy impacts in the approval authority for the foreign sale of Alaskan crude oil.
+Transportation alternatives available for the movement of the expected crude oil surplus that will occur on the U.S. west coast to the east of gulf coast each carries a transportation energy requirement. - The Maritime Administration was examined for its potential for energy impacts in two areas: - Administration of operational differential subsidy contracts - Administration of cargo preference laws - The Federal Maritime Commission was examined for its potential for energy impacts in two areas:

-1 The Federal Energy Administration (FEA) was incorporated in the U.S. Department of Energy in October 1977.
-At the time this report was written FEA was still a separate entity.

-- Regulation of conference agreements and the maintenance of competition in the liner trades - Administration of tariff approval authority - The Interstate Commerce Commission was examined for its potential for energy impacts in two areas: - Tariff approval authority for common carriers on the inland rivers which could control itinerary - Granting of operating authority for common carriers - The St. Lawrence Seaway Development Corporation was examined for its potential for energy impacts in their control of traffic movements on the St. Lawrence Seaway. - The Panama Canal Company was examined for its potential for energy impacts in its control of traffic movements through the Panama Canal. - The State Governments were evaluated for their potential for energy impacts in their attempts to control both the construction and operational practices of tankers operating in their waters. - The Army Corps of Engineers was evaluated for its potential for energy impacts in two areas: - Traffic control through sizing and building of locks, dams and navigation aids on the inland rivers - Traffic diversion impacts due to the imposition of waterway user charges.
+- Regulation of conference agreements and the maintenance of competition in the liner trades - Administration of tariff approval authority

+The Interstate Commerce Commission was examined for its potential for energy impacts in two areas:

+- Tariff approval authority for common carriers on the inland rivers which could control itinerary - Granting of operating authority for common carriers

+The St. Lawrence Seaway Development Corporation was examined for its potential for energy impacts in their control of traffic movements on the St. Lawrence Seaway

+The Panama Canal Company was examined for its potential for energy impacts in its control of traffic movements through the Panama Canal

+The State Governments were evaluated for their potential for energy impacts in their attempts to control both the construction and operational practices of tankers operating in their waters

+The Army Corps of Engineers was evaluated for its potential for energy impacts in two areas:

+- Traffic control through sizing and building of locks, dams and navigation aids on the inland rivers - Traffic diversion impacts due to the imposition of waterway user charges.